 - Identify cash flows that result from operating activities

 You have been asked to figure out cash flow for your company.
 Luckily, your supervisor has only asked you to do the operating activities section!
 But what items are included here?
 As you look through the income statement and balance sheet, what stuff do you need to be looking for?
 Also, what the heck is coming in (inflows) and going out (outflows)?
-Let’s watch a few examples first and then tackle the operating activities portion of our cash flow statement.
+Let’s watch a video and then tackle the operating activities portion of our cash flow statement.

 Also note, there are two methods to compute a cash flow statement.
 Direct and indirect.
 Take a look at this video for an explanation of the two methods.
-Remember companies only use one of these methods, and it is typically the direct method, but you should be familiar with both!
+Remember, companies only use one of these methods, and it is typically the direct method, but you should be familiar with both!

 There are several sections that comprise the cash flow statement.
 The first portion of the cash flow statement includes what are called operating activities.
 These are cash transactions that happen in the normal course of business, affecting the revenue and expense accounts on your income statement.
 Operating activities can include the following items: